OpenRockets/web-dev-error-solutions/errors/javascript/creating-a-css-only-expanding-card-with-hover-effect/README.md

-# 🐞 Creating a CSS-only Expanding Card with Hover Effect
+# 🐞 Creating a CSS-Only Expanding Card with Hover Effect

-This document details a CSS-only solution for creating an expanding card with a hover effect.
+This document details the creation of an expanding card using only CSS.
+The card expands on hover, revealing more content.
+We'll be using CSS3 transitions and transforms to achieve this effect.
 No JavaScript is required.
-The effect uses CSS transitions and pseudo-elements to achieve a smooth and visually appealing animation.

-## Description of the Styling
+**Description of the Styling:**

-The card consists of a main container (`<div class="card">`) that holds an image and some text.
-On hover, the card expands horizontally, revealing more information.
-The expansion is achieved by animating the width of the card and the opacity of the text content.
-A subtle shadow effect is added to enhance the three-dimensional look.
+The card consists of a container element (`div.card`) containing an image (`img.card-image`), a title (`h2.card-title`), and a description (`p.card-description`).
+On hover, the card scales up slightly, and the description smoothly slides down from being hidden.
+This is all handled via CSS transitions and transforms.
+The styling aims for a clean, modern look.

-## Full Code
+**Full Code:**

 ```html
 <!DOCTYPE html>